rust-vmm/.github/pull_request_template.md

   description line.
 - [ ] All added/changed functionality has a corresponding unit/integration
   test.
+- [ ] All added/changed public-facing functionality has entries in the "Upcoming
+  Release" section of CHANGELOG.md (if no such section exists, please create one).
 - [ ] Any newly added `unsafe` code is properly documented.